bvbohnen/X3_Customizer/Documentation.md

     Incompatibilities: LU

       Stops any newly destroyed asteroids from being set to respawn.
 This can be set temporarily when wishing to clear out some unwanted asteroids.
-It is not recommended to leave this transform applied long term.
+It is not recommended to leave this transform applied long term, without some other method of replacing asteroids.

  * Disable_Combat_Music